DimitriGilbert/StationIO-Station/readme.md

 cp ./templates/main.cpp.dist ./src/main.cpp
 ```

-Open the directory and select src/main.cpp in your favorite code editor so we can dissact it together.
+Open the directory and select src/main.cpp in your favorite code editor so we can dissect it together.

 ### Includes